geeksbsmrt/geeksbsmrt.com/content/posts/whatIfIntended.md

 ## The Better Question

 `Set-Variable` clearly and accurately respects the `$WhatIfPreference`.
 As expected, direct variable assignment (`$var = val`) allows the variable to be set regardless of the `$WhatIfPreference` value.
 What's interesting though is that `-OutVariable` also allows the variable to be set.
-This raises another very interesting questions that should be discussed with a larger audience.
+This raises another very interesting question that should be discussed with a larger audience.

 If direct variable assignment and `-OutVariable` both allow setting the value of a variable when `$WhatIfPreference = $true`, why does `Set-Variable` implement `SupportsShouldProcess`?

+### The Source Solution

+We now have to ask ourselves where the best place to update source would be.
+From my perspective, we have a few options, each with their own interesting challenges.

+1. Update `Tee-Object` to add `SupportsShouldProcess` functionality.
+    - Likely easiest to implement while minimizing risk to existing scrips.
+    - Doesn't require changing current implementations of `Out-File` or `Set-Variable`
+    - Allows passing `-WhatIf:$false` to override `$WhatIfPreference = $true` so that `Out-File` or `Set-Variable` perform their function.
+1. Update `Tee-Object` to remove the dependency on `Set-Variable`.
+    - Write or reference code that sets the variable inside `Tee-Object`
+    - Would still show the `WhatIf` output when teeing to a file, which I believe would be the expected behavior due to `Out-File` changing system state.
+1. Update `Set-Variable` to remove `SupportsShouldProcess` functionality.
+    - Breaking change: any script that references `Set-Variable -WhatIf` is now broken.
+    - Brings `Set-Variable` into alignment with direct variable assignment and `-OutVariable` functionality.